johanzi/GOMAP_maize_B73_NAM5/README.md

 493310 maize_B73_NAM5.aggregate.GO_gene.gaf
 ```

 Note the difference, with 846,030 annotations when considering protein isoforms, and 493,310 when collapsed at the gene level.
-If different protein isoforms of a same gene have different GO terms, the information is kept at the gene level.
+If different protein isoforms of the same gene have different GO terms, the information is kept at the gene level anyway.
 Also, these output files being too big to upload in GitHub (maize_B73_NAM5.aggregate.gaf = 100 Mb, maize_B73_NAM5.aggregate.GO_gene.gaf=92.6Mb), I provided a more compact R object containing a dataframe with the geneID and their corresponding GO IDs (TERM2GENE.rds, 1.48 Mb, see below).
 I can provide the raw text files upon request if needed.

 # GO term enrichment analysis